NetMonkeyUS/Codeigniter-4-Tutorial/source/Remedial_Strategies.rst

 --------------------------------------------------------
 I forked this from this web page: https://forum.codeigniter.com/thread-75774.html

-- Change the name of your project folder (initially framework-4.1.1 or something) to 'ci4_project' for the sake of clarity.
+- If you clone from github your project folder is called 'Codeigniter4'.
+If you download, it might be called 'framework-4.1.1' or something.
+You can call it anything but just for clarity rename it 'Codeigniter4' (at least while trying out this tutorial).
-- Inside the 'ci4_project' folder, change the name of your 'public' folder to 'public_html' to mimic the folder structure of your hosting.
+- Inside the 'Codeigniter4' folder, change the name of your 'public' folder to 'public_html' to mimic the folder structure of your hosting.
 - Make a new folder inside 'public_html' called 'mydomain.com' or whatever locally duplicates your live domain.
 (Always replace the term 'mydomain' with your real domain name.)
 - Move EVERYTHING in 'public_html' into the subfolder 'mydomain.com'.
-- Create a new folder named 'ci4_code' (or whatever you want to call it) inside the 'ci4_project' folder.
+- Create a new folder named 'ci4_code' (or whatever you want to call it) inside the 'Codeigniter4' folder.
-- Move everything that ISN'T in the 'public_html' folder into the 'ci4_code' folder EXCEPT the file 'spark'.
+- Move everything that ISN'T in the 'public_html' folder into the 'ci4_code' folder EXCEPT the file 'spark', README.md, and LICENSE (and the github files and folders if you cloned, i.e. .git, .github, .editorconfig, .nojekyll, .gitattributes but MOVE .gitignore -- it's supposed to be in the 'ci4_code' folder).
 - Change FCPATH in 'public_html/index.php' (at or about line 28) (my comments are in CAPITALS)::

 	// Load our paths config file